 Active Start & FUNdamentals Programs

 The Active Start and FUNdamentals programs have been temporarily suspended due to social distancing restrictions associated with COVID-19.

 Active Start is a family-centered program targeting children with intellectual disabilities ages 2-6.
 Through the program, children learn basic motor skills such as walking, running, jumping, and throwing in a fun and safe environment.

 Skills developed through the Active Start Program include: physical skill acquisition, physical fitness, social skill development, decision making, knowledge, understanding, and appreciation of physical activity.

 FUNdamentals is a continuation of the Active Start Program for athletes ages 7-12 (NB, participation in Active Start prior to registering in FUNdamentals is NOT required).
 This program transitions from basic movement skills to basic sports skills while maintaining an atmosphere of fun and meaningful interaction.
 This program also promotes specific sports education, proper nutrition, and social inclusion through participation in positive sports experiences.

 Skills developed through the FUNdamentals Program include: development of physical literacy skills, improved fundamental motor skills, participation in a structured physical activity, and increased understanding of game structure.

 Active Start and FUNdamentals programs are offered once a week in the early evenings at the University of Victoria during the academic term.

 Fundamental Motor Skills

-Fundamental motor skills, such as the run, leap, catch and overhand throw, form the building blocks that underpin the learning of more complex movement skills that are essential to a physically life.
+Fundamental motor skills, such as the run, leap, catch and overhand throw, form the building blocks that underpin the learning of more complex movement skills that are essential to a physically active life.
 Supporting the development of fundamental motor skill competence in children is one way to promote active participation in physical activity throughout the life span.